The Adventures of Tom Sawyer by Mark Twain

 Plot Summary

-The novel follows Tom Sawyer, a lively, imaginative boy living with his Aunt Polly in a small Missouri town.
-Constantly seeking fun, Tom gets into various scrapes: skipping school, tricking others into whitewashing a fence, and daydreaming about pirates and treasure.
+The novel follows Tom Sawyer, a lively, imaginative young boy living with his Aunt Polly in a small Missouri town.
+Constantly seeking fun, Tom gets into various scrapes: skipping school, tricking other boys into whitewashing a fence, and daydreaming about pirates and buried treasure.
+Tom is often seen as a good boy by some adults, but his mischievous nature sets him apart.

-Tom’s life takes a darker turn when he and Huckleberry Finn sneak into a graveyard at night and witness a murder committed by Injun Joe.
-Fearing for their lives, they keep the secret but are haunted by guilt and fear.
+Tom’s life takes a darker turn when he and Huckleberry Finn sneak into a graveyard at night, bringing a dead cat as part of a local superstition.
+There, they witness a murder committed by Injun Joe, with Dr. Robinson as the victim.
+The boys swear a blood oath to keep the murder a secret, but are haunted by guilt and fear, especially as they later attend Muff Potter's trial, where Injun Joe falsely accuses Muff Potter of the crime.

 Analysis